Asian feminist theology: God

 Unlike some Western feminists, Asian feminist theologians have little problem with the language used to speak about God, or the gender of Jesus.
 Indeed, for some such as Virginia Fabella, the very fact that Jesus is male is advantageous.
 She writes, "among Asian women, the maleness of Jesus has not been a problem for we see it as 'accidental' to the salvific process.
 His maleness was not essential but functional.
 By being male, Jesus could more repudiate more effectively the male definition of humanity and show the way to a right and just male–female relationship".

 The Asian feminist understanding of God is holistic and ecological.
 This approach sees God in all life (Panentheism) and views God as the creative power that sustains life.
 There is an emphasis on relationality of humans, other life-forms and God.
 Chung Hyun Kyung states, "Asian women emphasize the importance of community in their theologies because only in community can humanity reflect God and fulfil the image of God".

 It also moves away from the dualism of Western approaches that insist on a divide between mind and body, nature and culture, male and female.
 Instead, God is seen to easily possess both masculine and feminine qualities.
 Padma Gallup of India claims that Western Christianity has lost this inclusive understanding as it is too "wrapped in layers of ponderous patriarchy, Dualistic cosmology of Zoroastrianism, Greek philosophy, and the ethics of the marketplace and morality of the dominant male of the Puritan tradition."

 Christology

-For many Asian women, the images of Christ that were propagated during the colonial era are unhelpful.
+For some Asian women, the images of Christ that were propagated during the colonial era are unhelpful.
 The notion of Jesus as Lord reinforced servility to colonial authorities, and the image of Jesus as the Suffering Servant encouraged passiveness and docility.
 Virginia Fabella writes, "Asian women have been 'lorded over' for centuries and all the major religions including Christianity have contributed to this sinful situation."
 Likewise, Muriel Orevillo-Montenegro explains that "the Jesus of Asian women is the Asian Christ who accompanies them in their daily struggles for liberation from all forms of oppression and suffering.
 This Christ seeks to engage with religions, cultures, and indigenous spiritualities to make life flourish for every living being."